Shanahan drops bid to lead Pentagon, citing 'painful' past

 In Shanahan's tenure at the department he's had to deal with a wide array of international hotspots, ranging from missile launches by North Korea to the sudden shift of military ships and aircraft to the Middle East to deal with potential threats from Iran.

-Shanahan, 56, had extensive of experience in the defense industry but little in government.
+Shanahan, 56, had extensive experience in the defense industry but little in government.
 In more than four months as the acting secretary, he focused on implementing the national defense strategy that was developed during Mattis' tenure and emphasizes a shift from the resources and tactics required to fight small wars against extremist groups to what Shanahan calls "great power" competition with China and Russia.